 - Opioid medication has the ability to cause psychological dependence (addiction) as well as physical dependence.
-A physician will undertake a thorough evaluation of a patient’s risk factors for developing addiction, as research shows that as many as one in four patients receiving prescription opioids long term in a primary care setting struggles with addiction.
+A physician or surgeon will undertake a thorough evaluation of a patient’s risk factors for developing addiction, as research shows that as many as one in four patients receiving prescription opioids long term in a primary care setting struggles with addiction.
 Signs of psychological dependence include drug craving, and an urge to use the opioid to “get high” or for mood change.

 - Safe storage is important so that others are protected from taking a patient’s medication.
 A lockbox or safe are ideal.
 Medications should not be stored in the kitchen or bathroom because there is a risk of inadvertent use by other family members/friends.

 - Naloxone is used to treat opioid overdose.
-Patients should discuss with their physician whether it should be on hand in order to treat overdose and decrease risk of harm.
+Patients should discuss with their physician or surgeon whether it should be on hand in order to treat overdose and decrease risk of harm.
 Naloxone is now available in BC without a prescription.
 Patients and their family members should be aware of the signs of overdose and how to use naloxone to treat it.

 What if I stop taking my medication abruptly?

 - Withdrawal may occur.
 Withdrawal does not mean that a patient is addicted.
 It means that the patient’s body has become used to having the drug in their system and it has been stopped too quickly.

 - Withdrawal is not dangerous, but it can be uncomfortable if done too quickly.
 Symptoms are similar to the flu—pain, nausea, chills, body aches and diarrhea.